 - Infected with malware

 - Overlay ads on your apps and slow down the machine

 - Hidden trackers

 These are but a handful of free VPNs that do this.
 In reality, there are 100s upon 100s of free VPNs out there that take advantage of you in whatever way they can.
-As a result, your privacy gets violated and your whole online experience ruined.
+As a result, your privacy gets violated, and your whole online experience is ruined.

 Concluding our discussion, your online privacy matters just as much as your privacy in real life.
 Companies, big and small, are always on the lookout for your data.
 Preventing your data from getting into the wrong hands should be pretty high on your list.
 And a premium VPN like: